The general rule of thumb is, lighter is better. And if you can't follow that rule, at least follow this guide.

 I suggest no more than three pairs: One pair of sandals, one pair of comfortable walking shoes and one other pair of your choice.
 This includes the shoes that you wear to the airport.

 Luckily, summer weather is easy to pack for.
-The only thing to remember is that if you're planning out to hang out on the tropical beaches of Bali, you'll most likely be sweating through them a lot faster.
+The only thing to remember is that if you're planning out to hang out on Bali's tropical beaches, you'll be sweating through clothes a lot faster.

 Bring breathable t-shirts (flannel is not breathable!) and a couple pairs of shorts.
 A pair of pants, though, can come in handy.

-(It's not a beauty contest; it's about warmth around this point.)
+(It's not a beauty contest; it's about warmth at this point.)

 If you're bringing boots, wear them on the plane 'cause they're often the worst things to pack in a bag.
 None of this advice applies if you're planning to head to the Arctic or Antarctica.

 Layering is your friend.